Importance of Sleep

 Sunlight enters your eyes and influences directly your brain.

-Your brain recognizes daytime by the light intensity and its spectrum and sets the own inner clock.
+Your brain recognizes daytime by the light intensity and its spectrum and sets its own inner clock.

 Especially, it reacts to the morning and evening light.
 This is different from the daylight because of a larger yellow portion.